 As shipped, these products are nonflammable and non-explosive.
-If subjected to fabrication by welding, however, welding arcs and sparks can ignite combustibles, and can initiate fires and explosions.
+However, welding arcs and sparks can ignite combustibles, and can initiate fires and explosions.
 Be sure you read and understand American National Standard Institute standard ANSI Z49.1 "Safety in Welding and Cutting" and National Fire Protection Association standard 51B for fire prevention in "Cutting and Welding Processes" before using these products.